Playing the Lottery Instead of Working Hard

 The moral of the story is don’t quit your job for the sake of the lottery if you have no other source of financing.

 Quitting Your Job Because You Hate It – Not Because Of Lottery

 There’s a very good possibility that you want to quit your job because you hate it.
 Let’s be honest here, 90% of people hate their jobs.
 It’s a common thing nowadays.
 9 to 5 every day is not that bad, at least the fridge is full, right?

 Don’t mix these 2 as there isn’t a fine line between them.
 Let’s face it.
 Nothing beats the lottery.
 You don’t have to go out of your home.
 You’re playing it from the comfort of your home and you’re rewarded.
 No struggle, no effort, zero!
 When you compare your job with the lottery the better of the two is obvious.
 However, there’s a chance that you just hate your job.
 Eventually, you’re going to need a job that pays the bills.
 Don’t blame the lottery for your poor performance.
 It’s your job that’s the issue.

 Nevertheless, you can always try and switch jobs.
 That’s if you have a beefy CV.

 One thing is for certain.
-You will enjoy in the work free life.
-You will be more relaxed, full with energy.
-Hopefully your wallet will be full with money as well.
+You will enjoy a work-free life.
+You will be more relaxed, and full of energy.
+Hopefully, your wallet will be full of money as well.
 Playing the lottery can be a source of income if you know what you’re doing.